TencentMediaLab/GME/GME Developer Manual/Windows Developer Manual/Windows SDK Developer Manual_intl.md

 ```

 ### Obtain the speaker status
 This API is used to obtain the speaker status.
-"0" means speaker is enabled, "1" means speaker is disabled, "2" means speaker is under working, "3" means no speaker exits, "4" means speaker is not initialized well.
+"0" means speaker is enabled, "1" means speaker is disabled.
 #### Function prototype
 ```
 ITMGAudioCtrl virtual int GetSpeakerState()